jundalisay/spblist/content/en/research/hegel/spirit/part-c/section-5f.md

 Purpose is not merely an external relation of the actual, but its inner being.

-This actual, which is itself a purpose, is related purposively to an other, i.e. its relation is a contingent one with respect to what both are immediately; prima facie they are both self-subsistent and indifferent to one another.
+This actual, which is itself a purpose, is related purposively to an other -- its relation is a contingent one with respect to what both are immediately.

+Prima facie they are both self-subsistent and indifferent to one another.

-The real nature of their relation, however, is something different from what they thus appear to be.
+The real nature of their relation, however, is something different from what they appear to be.
 Its effect has another meaning than sense-perception directly finds.

 The necessity inherent in the process is concealed.
 It comes out at the end, but in such a way that this very end shows it to have been also the first.